Fluctuations in Single-Shot $\epsilon$-Deterministic Work Extraction: The Main Theorem

-Theorem ~\ref{epsilon} states that if a quantum system is transformed to a thermal state via Thermal Operations only, thereby giving work, the probability of the work extracted is generally not the same as the probability of the work done to transform the system back to its initial state.
-This is quantified by the term in the exponent and implies an intrinsic irreversibility in the finite-run behaviour of a microscopic system in the single-shot regime.
-Note, that $-\ln (1-\delta)$ is the maximum work content of an equilibrium distribution in a $\delta$-deterministic process \cite{AAberg2013}.
-The relevance of this term is discussed in our Appendix.
+We provide the proof of Theorem~\ref{epsilon} in the Appendix.
+Theorem \ref{epsilon} characterises the fluctuations in the extracted work due to the failure probability in the single-shot $\epsilon$-deterministic work extraction scenario.
+It states that if a quantum resource is used to extract work in an $\epsilon$-deterministic process by thermal operations, the probability of the work extracted is related to the probability of the work put back into the system in its reversed process by an exponential factor.
+The term in the exponent of Eq. (\ref{theorem}) is the analogue of dissipated work.
+This characterises a type of irreversibility in the finite-run behaviour of a microscopic system in the single-shot regime, akin to that of Crooks relation.
+As discussed before, the final state of the system in the forward process may be such that the state of the system is not exactly Gibbs.
+The term $\ln(1-\delta)$ signifies this deviation.
+We show the details of this in the Appendix.

 In the following corollary we shall observe how a known bound of work extraction follows from our result.